 Camino Francés - Day 16: Hontanas to Boadilla del Camino

-About 5 km in, we reached the ruins of San Antón, where we met familiar pilgrims who had stayed there.
-They shared their experience of dining by candlelight, with no electricity, and preparing their own food.
-If I walk the Camino again, I’d love to stay there for the experience.
+About 5 km in, we reached the ruins of San Antón, a centuries-old pilgrims’ hospital.
+Here, we ran into familiar faces from previous stages.
+They shared stories of dining by candlelight with no electricity and preparing their own meals—an experience that sounded both challenging and magical.
+I made a mental note: if I walk the Camino again, I’d love to stay here for the full historic experience.

-Our next stop was Castrojeriz, not wanting to make the same mistake from last night, we stocked up on instant noodles, fruit, and snacks.
-Feeling prepared, we continued—only to find out later that our albergue had no kitchen or kettle.
-The owner, who also ran the hotel next door, offered a small pot of hot water for €2, but we hesitated.
+Next, we reached Castrojeriz, a larger town with a few bars and shops.
+Wanting to avoid a repeat of last night’s scramble for food, we stocked up on instant noodles, fruit, and snacks.
+Feeling well-prepared, we continued westward—only to discover later that our albergue had no kitchen or kettle.
+The owner, who also ran the hotel next door, offered a small pot of hot water for €2, but we declined.

 Route Overview